-Alexander Technique For Health and Well-Being
+Alexander For Health and Posture

 The Alexander Technique is a part of several well known healthcare programs including The Mayo Clinic; The Sloan Kettering Hospital, New York; and The Miller Health Care Institute for Performing Arts NYC.

 Recent research on the effects of Alexander Technique lessons include a 2015 study in the Annal of Internal Medicine that found Alexander Technique lessons can lead to reductions in neck pain and associated disability.

 A 2008 study in the British Medical Journal (BMJ) found that “…one to one lessons in the Alexander Technique from registered teachers have long term benefits for patients with chronic back pain.”

 Learn More: Article (3min) - Harvard University Health: 'Unwind' with the Alexander Technique.

 Learn More: Article (2min) - Oprah endorses the Alexander Technique for back pain.

 Medical and Health‐Related Conditions Systematic Review - Evidence for the effectiveness of Alexander Technique lessons in medical and health-related conditions: a systematic review.
 International journal of clinical practice (2012).

 Chronic and Recurrent Back Pain Randomized controlled trial of Alexander technique lessons, exercise, and massage (ATEAM) for chronic and recurrent back pain.
 British Medical Journal (2008).

 Parkinson's Lighten UpSpecific Postural Instructions Affect Axial Rigidity and Step Initiation in Patients With Parkinson’s Disease (Small study looking into the mechanism involved in Alexander Technique lesson.
 Journal of Neurorehabilitation & Neural Repair (NNR) (2015).